 Artistic Director & Conductor

 Originally from the Seattle/Tacoma area, Oscar served as assistant professor of music at Pierce College in Puyallup, WA, where he directed the Pierce College Concert Band, Chamber Winds, and Jazz Band.
-His position also included teaching music theory, music history, and an American Popular Music survey.
+His position included teaching music theory, music history, and an American Popular Music survey.
 While in Washington, he also worked with the Puget Brass, the Seattle Symphonic Band, and as a clinician for the Washington Music Educators Association.
 An advocate for new music, Oscar has helped create contemporary chamber ensembles at the University of Arizona and at Pierce College, as well as conducting recordings of new music by students.
 Oscar has created many arrangements for virtual learning and limited instrumentation accessibility, particularly for wind bands and brass ensembles.
 Through his participation as a conductor with the New Horizons International Music Association, Oscar has given virtual classes on score reading and music appreciation.
 Oscar began his conducting career as the assistant conductor of the Northern Ohio Youth Orchestras while studying at the Oberlin Conservatory of Music.
 Oscar then moved to Tucson, AZ to earn his masters in instrumental conducting as a teaching assistant at the University of Arizona’s Fred Fox School of Music.
 Oscar’s conducting mentors include Gregg Hanson, Raphael Jiménez, and Joann Erwin.
 He has participated in conducting workshops at the Eastman School of Music, Northwestern University, the University of Massachusetts Amherst, the University of British Columbia, and the University of Puget Sound.

 Along with teaching trumpet at Third Street Music School, Oscar has taught brass in the Third Street Partners Program, the Brooklyn Conservatory of Music, the Tucson Academy of Music and Dance, and the Oberlin Community Music School.
 He has studied trumpet with Roy Poper, Edward Reid, Judson Scott, and Brian Chin.
 As a trumpeter, Oscar enjoys playing in orchestras, concert bands, pit orchestras, dance bands, and chamber music.
-He has performed in New York with the Chelsea Symphony, the Greenwich Village Orchestra, the Patriot Brass Ensemble, New York Wind Orchestra, the Regina Opera Company, Blue Hill Troupe, and others.
+He has performed in New York with the Chelsea Symphony, the Greenwich Village Orchestra, the Five Borough Brass Ensemble, New York Wind Orchestra, the Regina Opera Company, Blue Hill Troupe, and others.
 Oscar and his wife, trumpeter Caitlin Featherstone, frequently perform together with their brass ensemble, the Brownstone Brass Quintet.